 Sink into the soothing mineral waters of Ainsworth Hot Springs, with its large lounging pool and a stream-fed cold plunge.
 Owned by the Yaqan Nukiy people of the Ktunaxa First Nation, this unique hot springs features a horseshoe-shaped cave lined with stalagmites and stalactites.
 Just north of Ainsworth via a 25-minute drive, take a guided caving tour of the Cody Caves, the result of 170 million years of flowing water and dissolving limestone.

 Fifteen minutes south, take the free Kootenay Lake ferry—the longest free ferry ride in the world—and drive to Crawford Bay.
 This charming arts community is home to a proportionately large number of artisans specializing in media ranging from soap to brooms.

 Travel south on Highway 3A to Creston.

 Creston is home to four wineries, so sampling should be on your agenda.
-Another must is a visit to the Creston Valley Wildlife Management Area, a refuge for more than 250 bird species.
-Take the boardwalk trail to a three-story viewing tower, or head to Duck Lake to fish for largemouth bass.
+Another must is a visit to the Creston Valley Wildlife Management Area, a refuge for more than 300 bird species.
+Follow the boardwalk trail to a three-story viewing tower, or take to the rivers, lakes, and marshes for canoeing and kayaking.

-From here, it’s about a 75-minute drive back to the starting point in Cranbrook.
+From here, it’s about a 75-minute drive back to your starting point of Cranbrook.